raul23/chess-ai/README.rst

 `:information_source:`

- I need to check the minimax implementation line by line to see where the problem lies so that the agent can offer a true challenge to its opponents.
+ I need to check the minimax implementation line by line to see where the problem lies so that it can be fixed and hence the agent will be able to offer a true challenge to its opponents.

 Things to be done
 -----------------